AmingAndrei/violence.website/content/locations/realspace/chromatican_city/black_box.md

 Security Protocols

 In the event of an internal breach or system failure, the Black Box is equipped with multi-phase lockdown procedures, including total surface isolation via blast doors and self-sealing concrete flood protocol to terminate all internal processes, including biological occupants, in critical threat scenarios.
-Infrared oversees daily operations, infrastructure maintenance, and internal staffing.
-Ultraviolet holds advisory and regulatory authority over the classification and deposition of BLACKSPACE specimens.